TREXXX27/100-Days-Of-Code/readme.md

 ### November 1, 2020, Sunday.

 -   Missing making commits on this log! 😅
--   Just wanted to update that i managed to get the GOOGLE FOOBAR CHALLENGE.
+-   Just wanted to update that I managed to get the GOOGLE FOOBAR CHALLENGE.
--   Have not started it yet but as soon as i do i will tell you all about it.
+-   Have not started it yet but as soon as I do I will tell you all about it.
--   Will be bcak soon.
+-   Will be back soon.

 ---